Welcome to the Andrology Patient Portal

 Results

-To get an accurate interpretation of your results you will need to contact your GP surgery or clinician approximately 72 working hours after providing a specimen to the lab.
-If you have any issues obtaining your results or would like further assistance in understanding your results or the testing parameters, contact the laboratory on the same number you booked your appointment.
+To get an accurate interpretation of your results you will need to contact your fertility specialist or GP surgery approximately 72 working hours after providing a specimen to the lab.
+If you have any issues obtaining your results or would like further assistance in understanding your results or the testing parameters, contact the lab on the same number you booked your appointment.
 For reasons of confidentiality the lab will not give results directly to patients or their relatives.

 Repeat tests